replicatedhq/replicated-docs/docs/enterprise/snapshots-velero-installing-config.md

-# Configure Namespace Access and Memory Limit
+# Configuring Namespace Access and Memory Limit

 The Replicated admin console requires access to the namespace where Velero is installed.
 If your admin console is running with minimal role-based-access-control (RBAC) privileges, you must enable the admin console to access Velero.